Mindful After Cancer: A Mindfulness-based Therapy Intervention for Sexual Health After Cancer (MAC)

 Five-Facet Mindfulness Questionnaire (FFMQ-15).
 15 items with 5 sub-scales: Observe, Describe; Act with Awareness; Non-Judgement, Non-Reactivity.
 Sub-scale score range 3-15.
 Higher score indicates greater mindfulness.

 Self-Compassion Scale short form.
 12 items.
-Range 12-60.
-Higher score indicates greater self-compassion.
+Total score is calculated based on mean of item responses (each item ranges 1-5).
+Higher mean score indicates greater self-compassion.

 Dyadic Adjustment Scale short form (DAS-7).
 Range 0-36.
 Higher score indicates more positive relationship quality